Introduction

 Etiology

 Drugs are the most common reason behind gingival enlargements.
-DIGO is a side effect in patients taking anticonvulsants, immunosuppressants, or calcium channel blockers.
-It is associated with the patient's genetic predisposition and plaque or gingival inflammation.[3]
+DIGO is an adverse event in patients taking anticonvulsants, immunosuppressants, or calcium channel blockers.
+This condition is associated with the patient's genetic predisposition and plaque or gingival inflammation.[3]

 Anticonvulsants

 Phenytoin (PHT, or 5,5-diphenylhydantoin), sodium valproate, phenobarbitone, vigabatrin, primidone, mephenytoin, and ethosuximide are some of the drugs that cause gingival hypertrophy.
 However, phenytoin is the anticonvulsant most associated with gingival enlargements.[4]
-It is used to treat temporal lobe, tonic-clonic, and psychomotor seizures.[4]
-Drugs like PHT, phenobarbitone, and primidone are metabolized to 5-(4-hydroxyphenyl) 5-phenyl hydantoin (4-HPPH), which is responsible for gingival tissue overgrowth.
+This drug is used to treat temporal lobe, tonic-clonic, and psychomotor seizures.[4]
+Drugs like PHT, phenobarbitone, and primidone are metabolized to 5-(4-hydroxyphenyl) 5-phenyl hydantoin (4-HPPH), responsible for gingival tissue overgrowth.
 Multiple anticonvulsants are sometimes given together, acting synergistically and aggravating the condition.

 Immunosuppressants

-Immunosuppressants are prescribed after organ transplantation to prevent organ transplant rejection, such as renal transplants and treat some autoimmune diseases, like rheumatoid arthritis.[4]
-Cyclosporin, sirolimus, and tacrolimus are immunosuppressants linked to gingival enlargement.
-Cyclosporin is the most frequently prescribed immunosuppressive drug after an organ transplant, and the incidence of gingival overgrowth has been found in nearly 53% of patients taking cyclosporin after renal transplants.[5]
-Tacrolimus, on the other hand, is less toxic than cyclosporin, causing less severe gingival overgrowth and hepatic and renal toxicity.[6][7][6]
-Sirolimus is another immunosuppressant that has shown a predisposition to gingival enlargement.[8][9][10][8]
+Immunosuppressants are prescribed after organ transplantation to prevent organ transplant rejection, such as renal transplants, and to treat several autoimmune diseases, like rheumatoid arthritis.[4]
+Cyclosporin, sirolimus, and tacrolimus are immunosuppressants linked to gingival enlargement; cyclosporin is the most frequently prescribed immunosuppressive drug after an organ transplant, and the incidence of gingival overgrowth has been found in nearly 53% of patients taking cyclosporin after renal transplants.[5]
+Tacrolimus, on the other hand, is less toxic than cyclosporin, causing less severe gingival overgrowth and hepatic and renal toxicity.[6][7]
+Sirolimus is another immunosuppressant that has shown a predisposition to gingival enlargement.[8][9][10]

 Calcium Channel Blocker